woodystock/MarsRoverSimulation/README.md

         1 3 N
         5 1 E

-And in javascript in the form of...
+And in javascript...

 ```javascript
 ["1 3 N","5 1 E"]
 ```

 ## Calling the inputs manually
-If you want more control over each of the inputs this can be done manually using the following functions
+If you want more control over each of the inputs this can be done manually using the following functions found inside [mars_rover_console.js](src/mars_rover_console.js)

 ```javascript
 function handlePlateauInput(input)
 function handleRoverInput(plateau, input)
 function handlePathInput(plateau, roverIndex, input)
 ```
-These functions will validate the given input and do each of the above inputs indvidually.
-As you can see, rovers require a pre generated plateau and path require a plateau with a given rover index.
+These functions will validate the given input and do each of the above inputs seperatlly.
+As you can see, rovers require a pre-generated plateau and path require a plateau with a given rover index.
 These are returned by their retrospective input handler...

         handlePlateauInput - returns a plateau object
         handleRoverInput - returns the index of the generated rover on the given plateau